octobercms/docs/3.x/extend/services/application.md

 Note that in the `register` method, the application IoC container is available to you via the `$this->app` property.
 Once you have created a provider and are ready to register it with your application, simply add it to the `providers` array in your `app` configuration file.

-#### Registering a service provider at run-time
+#### Registering a Service Provider at Runtime

-You may also register a service provider at run-time using the `App::register` method:
+You may also register a service provider at run-time using the `App::register` method.

 ```php
 App::register('FooServiceProvider');